VincentTam/vincenttam.github.io/source/_posts/2014-09-13-test-embedded-fancybox-inline-element.markdown

 Result
 ---

-Click [here](#eg1){:.cliwide} to view the console message, which has 160 columns.
+You may [view the console message](#eg1){:.cliwide}, which has 160 columns.
 It's so wide that putting it into a popup dialog can help.

 <div id="eg1" class="noscr">
 <pre class="cli"><code class="UBMono">   o   create a new empty DOS partition table